japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

   context: TaskContext): ShuffleWriter[K, V]
 ----

-Gives xref:shuffle:ShuffleWriter.adoc[ShuffleWriter] to write shuffle data in the xref:shuffle:spark-shuffle-ShuffleHandle.adoc[ShuffleHandle]
+Gives shuffle:ShuffleWriter.md[ShuffleWriter] to write shuffle data in the shuffle:spark-shuffle-ShuffleHandle.md[ShuffleHandle]

-Used exclusively when ShuffleMapTask is requested to xref:scheduler:ShuffleMapTask.adoc#runTask[run] (and requests the xref:shuffle:ShuffleWriter.adoc[ShuffleWriter] to write records for a partition)
+Used exclusively when ShuffleMapTask is requested to scheduler:ShuffleMapTask.md#runTask[run] (and requests the shuffle:ShuffleWriter.md[ShuffleWriter] to write records for a partition)

 == [[registerShuffle]] Registering Shuffle of ShuffleDependency (and Getting ShuffleHandle)